 There are so many great books for kids and young adults I couldn’t begin to list them all here.
 But if you’ve got a reader on your list — or want to inspire a reader — books can’t be beat.
 Need some ideas for picture books?
 Here are ten of my family’s all time favorites.

 Montessori-style Christmas gifts for kids

 These “play silks” come in a rainbow of colors.
 Preschoolers love to twirl and spin with the flowing fabric, and I know from experience that they come up with lots of other creative activities to use these for.
 This is one of those gifts for kids that will be used over and over again.
 Ages: 2 and up; $18.

 If you’re shopping for a teen, a difficult-too solve puzzle like this one will provide an uplugged challenge.
 Ages 10 and up; $22.

 Real garden gear

 There is nothing—nothing—more fun to a child than digging holes.
-This is a real shovel, not a toy.
-It’s just sized for smaller people.
-My kids each had one and loved it.
+This set includes real garden gear for kids; they’re not toys.
+They’re just sized for smaller people.
+My kids each had small shovels and loved having their own.
 And what better way to get kids involved in gardening??
-Ages: 4 and up; $8.
+Choose from a shovel, hoe, or rake.
+Ages: 4 and up; $15.

 An ‘ukulele is the perfect size for a child who’s showing an interest in learning to play music.
 My son started playing when he was about 12.
 The ‘ukulele is so much more manageable than a full sized guitar.
 This is a decent instrument to start with — not a toy, but not super expensive.
 If this is just what your kiddo has been looking for, be sure to search Live ‘Ukulele for lessons and tips to get started!
 Ages 4 and up; $54.